umarhassan-mitodl/11.310j-fall-2002/content/pages/syllabus.md

 Lab: Overview of Premiere and file management

-Reading: Digital Storytelling Cookbook ([http://www.storycenter.org/](http://www.storycenter.org/)); review entire text; at the minimum, read pp. 1-24.
+Reading: Digital Storytelling Cookbook ({{% resource_link "2b5cd25a-1cde-47ec-831a-84d0e62ae7ba" "http://www.storycenter.org/" %}}); review entire text; at the minimum, read pp. 1-24.

 Next Week's Assignment: What do you hope to offer communities as a designer/planner?